jasonsebastian/cmake-sandbox/01-android/D-shared-library/README.md

 # Shared library

-This project compiles source code to shared library.
+This project compiles source code to shared library that can be used by Android.

-If `GENERATE_ANDROID_LIBRARY` option is switched on, `cmake` will move the generated shared library to `examples/android/app/libs/`.
+If `BUILD_FOR_ANDROID` option is switched on, `cmake` will move the generated shared library to `distribution/android/`.
 That is, `build/` folder will only serve as a temporary folder.

 Current project structure: